 develop digital inclusion policies, strategies and guidelines, advice members and provide training to members on digital inclusion policies, strategies and guidelines, including on accessible telecommunications/ICTs for persons with disabilities and aging populations and the development of telecommunications/ICTs in indigenous communities.

-•
+• establish patterns and rules of international cooperation could promote information service corporations to initiate or improve their accessibility development, and give more encouragement and support to the corporations（especially the non-government corporations in developing countries）which take the lead in providing accessible information service for disabled persons (including persons with age-related disabilities).

 Relevant regional initiatives